How to delete Time Machine backups on Mac

 How to free up space on a Mac

-When your Mac’s storage is full, Time Machine will start deleting old backups to free up space.
+When your Mac’s storage is full, the Time Machine will start deleting old backups to free up space.
 For example, if you have less than 20% of your total storage remaining, Time Machine deletes local snapshots, starting with the oldest, until you have more than 20% free space.
-If you have 10% free storage (or less), Time Machine will delete old backups until only one local snapshot remains.
+If you have 10% free storage (or less), the Time Machine will delete old backups until only one local snapshot remains.
 To summarize, Time Machine will start replacing the old local snapshot with the new one until you free up some space on your Mac’s internal storage.

 Generally, you don’t need to remove Time Machine local snapshots when you lack free space on your Mac.
 However, it is always advisable to scan your Mac for junk files and remove all unneeded digital junk like caches, duplicate files, unused apps, leftovers of already removed apps, and so on.